TuxML/tuxml-web/README.md

 + Cached items with the passiveData flag will never be refreshed so **use the flag wisely.**

-**Note** : The refreshing strategy could change in the future in favor of something more specialized to our case (Eg : Based on the changes of the compilations number)

 ## Methods
 ### makeRequest